nnourue/kepler-exoplanet-classification/README.md

 ### Candidate Priority Ranking

-Rather than forcing a classification on unresolved candidates, the pipeline assigns each one a confirmation probability and ranks them for follow-up prioritization.
+Rather than forcing a classification on unresolved candidates, the pipeline assigns each one a confirmation probability and ranks them for follow-up prioritisation.

 | Priority Tier | Threshold | Count |
 |---------------|-----------|-------|